Перейти к основному содержимому

 But how this service be expressed as mystery or sacrament and whether or not this expression is necessary is not a simple issue which demands a foundational theologically and pastoral approach.
 The reception in generally of one or another ministry into the church is an important part of the topic on lay ministry put forward by the Synod.

 In the case of the Transfiguration Brotherhood, Christian brotherhood itself is in many senses a guarantor of ministry being ecclesial.
-In brotherhood there are people who can proffer such ministry out of their own church experience, and a spiritual father, and elders, and many years of practicing the reception of such service.
+In brotherhood there are people who can identify whether the ministry is ecclesial or not out of their own church experience.
+The spiritual father, and elders, and many years of practicing the reception of such service also help to answer this question.
 But this experience may go unnoticed.

 But dedication to ministry isn’t the first issue at hand.
 There is no discussion of ordination for anyone other than clergy.
 As regards all the other church ministries and orders, usually a bishop, as the elder figure amongst the people of the church, would bless one or another person to teach, preach or be a missionary, for instance.
 But again, we know each other so poorly and trust each other so little — the bishop barely knows the people, the people poorly understand who the bishop is and what his ministry entails — that to speak about that, at the moment, is premature.
 Of course there are laypeople who work in one or another church institution, but they aren’t who we are talking about.
 It’s important not only to give a definition to the ministry of lay people who are well educated in church literature, but to collect the living experience of the 20th century and our current times.
 In the first place we need to collect the experience of communities and brotherhoods, because the most conscientious and responsible amongst laypeople collect in these forms.
 Everything of value needs to be collected: we are not so rich that we can afford to leave anything out.